pandorastrumO/FlaskScrapper/README.md

-# Flask Web App With Scrapy Framework
+# Flask Web App With Selenium and Beautiful Soup
 > A simple flask app integrated with selenium to run over facebook to mine data
 > also using embedded twisted reactor along with gunicorn WSGI server for Heorku Usage